ijc8/ijc8.github.io/_posts/2020-01-25-ambition-and-friendship.md

 _The Education of Cyrus_ and _It's a Wonderful Life_ are, on the surface, two very different works: they are from different times, of different cultures, in different formats, and on different subjects.
 Despite these surface differences, these two classics have some striking parallels, and they both have something to say about ambition and friendship.

 George Bailey is a man of ambition who puts his big dreams on the sideline every time duty calls, and in doing so greatly benefits his family and community.
 Cyrus of Persia is a man of ambition who successfully chases it to the edges of his known world, and in doing so inadvertently destroys everything he holds dear.
 George demonstrates the value of ambition moderated by love, while Cyrus illustrates the dangers of ambition unmoderated.
-Both Cyrus and George, acting with very different motives, are excellent at making friends of everyone around them, and in this sense both are men of great wealth.
+Both Cyrus and George, acting with very different motives, are excellent at making friends of everyone around them, and in this sense both are men of great wealth --- but while George helps bind his community together, Cyrus ultimately causes his to fall apart.

+---

+_Edited 2023-07-02 to fix typos and complete the final sentence._

 [^1]: To clarify, Media was a place.
 Which is apparently where we get the words "Media" and "Median" from.
 Cyrus's Median friends weren't average: they were from Media!